grafana/loki/docs/sources/get-started/components.md

 If no separate [query scheduler](#query-scheduler) component is used, the query frontend will also perform basic query queueing.

 - Ensure that large queries, that could cause an out-of-memory (OOM) error in the querier, will be retried on failure.
-This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the TCO.
+This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the total cost of ownership (TCO).
 - Prevent multiple large requests from being convoyed on a single querier by distributing them across all queriers using a first-in/first-out queue (FIFO).
 - Prevent a single tenant from denial-of-service-ing (DOSing) other tenants by fairly scheduling queries between tenants.